-- 9. Per Arizona state law, a person who is honorably discharged from the armed forces of the United States on either Active Duty or Reserve or National Guard Status, or who has retired from Active Duty or Reserve or National Guard Status, shall be granted immediate classification as an in-state student on honorable discharge from the armed forces and, while in continuous attendance toward the degree for which currently enrolled, does not lose in-state student classification if the person has met the following requirements: - A. Registered to vote in this state. - B. Demonstrated objective evidence of intent to be a resident of Arizona which, for the purposes of this section, include at least one of the following: - 1.
-An Arizona driver license
+- 9. Per Arizona state law, a person who is honorably discharged from the armed forces of the United States on either Active Duty or Reserve or National Guard Status, or who has retired from Active Duty or Reserve or National Guard Status, shall be granted immediate classification as an in-state student on honorable discharge from the armed forces and, while in continuous attendance toward the degree for which currently enrolled, does not lose in-state student classification if the person has met the following requirements:

+- A. Registered to vote in this state.

+- B. Demonstrated objective evidence of intent to be a resident of Arizona which, for the purposes of this section, include at least one of the following:

+- 1. An Arizona driver license

-- 2. Arizona motor vehicle registration - 3.
-Employment history in Arizona - 4.
-Transfer of major banking services to Arizona - 5.
+- 2. Arizona motor vehicle registration

+- 3. Employment history in Arizona

+- 4. Transfer of major banking services to Arizona - 5.
 Change of permanent address on all pertinent records - 6.
 Other materials of whatever kind or source relevant to domicile or residency status - 10.
 A student using any VA educational benefits who does not otherwise qualify under items above shall be granted immediate classification as an in-state student, and while continuously enrolled does not lose in-state student classification if the person has demonstrated objective evidence of intent to be a resident of Arizona that for the purposes of this section, includes at least one of the following: - 1.
 Registration to vote in this state - 2.
 An Arizona driver license - 3.
 Arizona motor vehicle registration - 4.
 Employment history in Arizona - 5.
 Transfer of major banking services to Arizona. - 6.
 Change of permanent address on all pertinent records - 7.
 Other material of whatever kind or source relevant to domicile or residency status. - 11.
 A person who is a member of an Indian Tribe recognized by the United States Department of the Interior whose reservation land lies in the state and extends into another state and who is a resident of the reservation is entitled to classification as an in-state student. - ii.
 Alien In-State Student Status - 1.
 An alien is entitled to classification as an in-state refugee student if such person has been granted refugee status in accordance with all applicable laws of the United States and has met all other requirements for domicile. - 2.
-In accordance with the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (P.L.
-104-208; 110 Stat.
-3009-546), a person who was not a citizen or legal resident of the United States or who is not lawfully present in the United States is not entitled to classification as an in-state student pursuant to ARS §15-1802 or entitled to classification as a county resident pursuant to ARS §15-1802.01.
-A student will be assessed out-of-state tuition until such time that documentation of lawful presence is received in the Office of Admissions and Records/Enrollment Services and (eligibility for) residency is confirmed.
-Documentation must be provided prior to the end of the term in which residency classification is being requested.
-Documentation received after the end of term will be used for residency determination in subsequent terms. - 3.
-In establishing domicile, the alien must not hold a visa that prohibits establishing domicile in the United States and this state.
-After meeting other domicile requirements, students holding valid, unexpired visas in the following categories may be classified as in-state students (See Appendix S-1A). - 4.
-A student must verify U.S. citizenship, permanent residency, or other lawful immigration status.
-Lawful immigration status means they have legal authority to be in the United States and also have the authority to go to school while in the United States. - 5.
-Students who hold a current or expired visa and have applied for a change of status will retain their immigration status based on their prior visa status and not the status or visa for which they are applying.
+Notwithstanding any other law, a student, other than a nonimmigrant alien as described in 8 United States Code section 1101(A)(15), who meets both of the following requirements is eligible for in-state tuition at any community college as defined in ARS 15- 1401: